Abhishek034/ShoppingMart/README.md

   Products - Name and category
   Categories - Name
 when both these fields are filled, if that row already exists in the database then rest of the fields will be automatically filled.
 You can generate invoices - A PDF File will be opened when you click Invoice button.
-PDF file will be stored in root folder as "Invoice_time".pdf
+PDF file will be stored in root folder as "Invoice_customername_time".pdf
 Feel free to use it as you like.